 You can also compare: labor costs with the cost of used raw materials, and then you will get the total cost you have incurred to complete the order.
 You can determine whether it was profitable and to what extent, or you will see that you spent more than you earned and need to renegotiate prices or change the production technology.

 The last thing you can learn from these indicators is global efficiency.
-Sometimes it is also called global productivity, but in Prodio, we use the term global efficiency.
+Sometimes it is also called global productivity, but in Prodio, we use global efficiency.

 To calculate such global efficiency, you not only need to know how efficiently your workers worked (and as we have said before, you can calculate it by comparing the number of pieces made to the working time), but you also need to have manufacturing norms for your products.